UW-xDD/blackstack/README.md

 Once you have created training data for the machine learning model you can run it against a PDF.
 To do so you must first prepare the PDF for processing similarly to the way it is prepared for use a a training document.

 ````
-./prepare.sh /path/to/a/document.pdf
+./preprocess.sh classified /path/to/a/<document>.pdf
 ````

 This will convert the PDF to PNGs and run Tesseract on them.
 Once that is done you can run the extractor on it as so:

 ````
-python extract.py ./docs/document
+python extract.py ./docs/classified/document
 ````

-The entities found will then be found in `./docs/document/tables`
+The entities found will then be found in `./docs/classified/<document>/tables`

 ## FAQ